Frequently Asked Questions

 Follow the simple steps detailed here.

-The Charge for Stripe app is free to download from Google Play and there are no monthly charges, minimum amounts or subscription fees.
+The Charge for Stripe app is free to download from Google Play or the Apple App Store and there are no monthly charges, minimum amounts or subscription fees.

 When a transaction is processed using Charge for Stripe, a 20c AUD fee (or similar amount converted to other currencies – see full fee list below) will be applied per transaction, in addition to the applicable Stripe fees, which vary from country to country and can be found here.
 If you never process any payments via the app and only use it for tracking your Stripe account transactions, that’s completely free.